nchristensen/drivers_y2-isolator/README.md

 ### Known issues
 Pocl CUDA kernel execution times often have only a few digits of accuracy which may mean a suboptimal set of transformations is selected.

-The autotuning process seems to generate occasional errors when the number of GPUs is large.
-32 GPUs seems to work reasonably well but some monitoring may be required currently.